Updated January 2023

 What does my child need to bring to camp?

-- Backpack (with camper’s NAME on the OUTSIDE).
-We often take our lunches with us on the trail, so a backpack your child can comfortably carry is very useful!
+• Backpack (with camper’s NAME on the OUTSIDE is helpful!).
+We often take our lunches with us on the trail, so a backpack your child can comfortably carry is important.

-- A full water bottle (32 oz size is highly recommended) with your child’s name on it
+• A full water bottle (32 oz size is highly recommended) with your child’s name on it.
+You may use the provided camp water bottle (we will label it with their name and group!) or a different water bottle if preferred.

 Do you have a policy on electronics or other items from home?